cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 - How to make threads go to sleep and wake them up when new data arrives

 #### Step 1: How to create a thread
+As we mentioned at the start of this lecture, every thread needs to be created (by forking off the spawning thread) and, when our work with it is done, it needs to be either joined back into the spawning thread or detached.
+Today, we won't talk about detatched threads (because we should almost never use them) and assume that every thread we create needs to be joined.
+This model is called [Fork–join model](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model) and was first formulated, to the best of my knowledge, by Melvin E. Conway in 1963.

-Let's start at the beginning.
-To create a thread we could use `std::thread` but in more modern C++ (C++20 onwards), we can use `std::jthread` instead.
-As we mentioned at the start of this lecture, every thread needs to be created and, when our work with it is done, it needs to be either joined or detached.
-Unlike the older `std::thread`, `std::jthread` automatically joins the thread when it goes out of scope which makes it much safer to use!
+To create a thread in C++ we use a standard class that abstracts away the OS-level thread from us.
+From C++11 and until C++20 we use the `std::thread` class for that but in more modern C++ (C++20 onwards), we can use the `std::jthread` class instead.
+Essentially, both serve the same purpose but the `std::jthread` automatically joins the thread when it goes out of scope, which prevents a number of potential programming errors and makes it much safer to use.

-Let's look at a simple example.
+Let's look at a simple example to understand better how it works in practice.
 Here we create 5 images of `TinyImage` type that have an id and a fake "size" represented by a randomly generated integer.
 We immediately push them into a `std::queue` in the main thread.
 Every `TinyImage` can be processed by a function `ProcessImage()` which here simulates some work by sleeping for a duration proportional to its "size".

-To create a new `std::jthread`, we simply pass the function this thread will run, in our case `ProcessImages`, along with any arguments this function needs, into its constructor.
+To create a new `std::jthread`, we simply pass the function this thread will run, in our case `ProcessImages`, along with any arguments this function needs, into its constructor:

 <!--
 `CPP_COPY_SNIPPET` parallelism_jthread_1/main.cpp